wheelroom/wheelroom/packages/boilerplate/src/core/README.md

 ## Displays and pageSection variants

-One of the components in `src/components` is the pageSection component.
-This components has a variation field.
+One of the models in `src/models` is the pageSection component.
+This models has a variation field.
 This field is used by the editor to set how the page section is displayed.

 These variations are supported by the boilerplate by default.
 Other variations